-This course provides an overview of the theory and practiceof utilizing Geographic Information Sciences (GIS) as a method for analysis of environmental problems.
+This course provides an overview of the theory and practice of utilizing Geographic Information Sciences (GIS) as a method for analysis of environmental problems.
 The course applications are primarily directed to the natural sciences, but the techniques are also appropriate for the social sciences (such as urban planning).
 Lectures will emphasize general principles and theory in GIS, and the nature of geospatial data systems.
 Labs will be oriented towards concepts discussed in class by employing ArcGIS and related software packages to the display and analysis of geospatial data.
 Specific topics to include overview of geospatial technologies; geodetic datums, projections, and coordinate systems; vector and raster data structures; attribute and elational databases; spatial analysis (e.g., map algebra), and spatial modelling.
-Format: lecture at AUC and computer laboratory.
+Format: Hands-on sessions in the GIS studio (FNWI).
 Students are expected to complete a final project on an approved topic.
+The GIS studio has a capacity of 16 students.
+If the course is oversubscribed, third years students have priority.